fberanizo/fberanizo/README.md

 He/Him

 ### 🌱 What do I do and What have I done?
-- Staff Machine Learning Engineer at Nubank. `Dec.2021-Present`
+- Lead Machine Learning Engineer at Nubank. `Dec.2021-Present`
 - Technical leader and developer of [**PlatIAgro**](https://github.com/platiagro), open-source AI platform built on top of [**Kubeflow**](https://github.com/kubeflow) `Aug.2018-Nov.2021`
 - ML Engineer in projects that use conversational AI in Customer Service and Healthcare. `Jan.2017-Jun.2021`
 - Software Engineer and MLOps in a R&D project that built recommendation systems for TV shows. `Dec.2019-Dec.2020`